OpenStickCommunity/Hardware/3D Prints/Open Stick Modular (OSM)/README.md

 - This is designed specificially for the Sanwa JLF lever.
 It will not work with other levers.
 It should work with the JLX but has not been tested.
 - I am not responcible for prints that fail or do not turn out as intended.
 - I am not responcible for any damage that happens to your printer or parts of your printer as a result of printing these files.
+- You should place and slice all parts to check total filament use before beginning this project to ensure you have enough.
+You should be able to make this entire case with under 1kg of filament.
 - If you make and sell these units you are responcible for supporting your own customers.

 ## Summary: